About the Medical School Integration

 Rutgers School of Medicine envisions a single LCME accreditation with coequal campuses in Newark and New Brunswick.

-In the years leading up to the LCME accreditation, we will work under a co-dean model but anticipate that this leadership structure will be revisited.
 While Rutgers School of Medicine would have common goals and objectives for the medical education program, each campus could have different curricula and would be able to preserve local culture and values and academic strengths.
 Each campus would remain committed to their communities.
 We would look to combine only those components of each medical school that yield a positive outcome for all, enhancing collaboration.
 Growth and investment in clinical care, research, and education is the priority.

 Each school would maintain the current affiliation with their principal teaching hospitals.
 Decisions about departmental structure and leadership would be based on the size and complexity of the departments, and we would seek input from the communities they serve.